SterlingMcKinley/mckinley1/README.md

 - 👋 Hi, I’m @mckinley1
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Python, Kubernetes and Cloud technology
-- 💞️ I’m looking to collaborate on projects that will enhance my programming knowledge.
+- 💞️ I’m looking to collaborate on projects that will enhance/develop my knowledge and skillset.
 - 📫 How to reach me via LinkedIn www.linkedin.com/in/sterling-mckinley-a4762917 or email: mckinleyvsterling@gmail.com

 <!---